 Three more example questions from this initial assessment include:

-- What are your major objectives or gains that you wish to achieve from coaching?
+- What major objectives or gains do you wish to achieve from coaching?

 - What do you expect to achieve in life as a result of hiring me as your coach?